Guruvendra47/Python/Assignments/Assignment_1_Answers.md

 ---

-## Q6 — Mixed Types Arithmetic

-**Question.** Perform addition based on input type: numeric addition or string concatenation.
+## Q6 — Perform addition based on input type: numeric addition or string concatenation.

 **Explanation.** If both operands are numeric (int/float), perform numeric addition.
 If either is a pure string that cannot be parsed to number, perform concatenation.
 Avoid implicit errors by explicit checks and exception handling.